mParticle/docs/src/pages/developers/dsr-api/v2/index.md

 ## Errors

-The following errors may be returned by the API with additonal details as shown.
+The following errors may be returned by the API with additional details as shown.

 ~~~http
 {